MSSNY LEADERSHIP

 Dr. Jakubowicz resides with his family in Scarsdale, NY.

-Loch Sheldrake gastroenterologist Jerome Craig Cohen, MD, was elected President of the Medical Society of the State of New York (MSSNY) on April 13, 2024.
+Gregory Pinto, MD was elected Treasurer of the Medical Society of the State of New York (MSSNY) at its annual House of Delegates meeting in Rochester, NY on March 27.

 MSSNY Secretary Dr Howard H Huang